jbates35/algtraining/9_matrices/151_upSRMatrix/README.md

 # Lesson 151
 ## Upper Row-Major Single-Dimension Matrix
 ### Description:
-This exercise is designed to provide practice for single dimension matrices, and in this one, it'll be lower col-major matrices.
+This exercise is designed to provide practice for single dimension matrices, and in this one, it'll be upper row-major matrices.
 ### Setup:
 To use the program, rip the git, and then make a folder build in this folder.
 I.e.
 ```